DNNCommunity/Dnn.CommunityForums/Dnn.CommunityForums/themes/community-bootstrap/README.md

 This folder will be overwritten on Module upgrade and your changes lost.

 ## Custom CSS
-The Theme's CSS is based on Less.
+The Theme's CSS is based on SCSS.
-When you want to use the Less files for your own Theme, please download them from GitHub or unzip the "theme-source.zip.resources" file.
+When you want to use the SCSS files for your own Theme, please download them from GitHub or unzip the "theme-source.zip.resources" file.